 Navigating Global Flows

-- You will get the possibility to discuss and analyze the energy challenges in countries of your choice and propose solutions for them.
+- You will get the possibility to discuss and analyze international migration movements in all its aspects and levels

 - You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments and elaborating a well-structured research paper.

-- Preparing the final research paper as an analytical report for a particular country, thoroughly elaborating a feasible policy response to a concrete energy-related concern.
+- For the final grade only the final paper counts.
 The final paper can only be submitted if the previous tasks were passed.

 - 8 ECTS